makekop/joBot/README.md

 # JoBot (Playwright Edition)

-**JoBot** is a simple Python script that scrapes job openings from the [Metacore Careers page](https://metacoregames.com/open-positions) using [Playwright](https://playwright.dev/python/).
-It launches a headless browser to accurately capture dynamic, JavaScript-rendered job listings.
+**JoBot** is a simple Python script that scrapes open positions from Finnish Game companies using [Playwright](https://playwright.dev/python/).
+Jobot launches a headless browser to accurately capture up to date information on job postings from company websites.

 ---